§ 130A-385. Duties of medical examiner upon receipt of notice; reports; copies.

 (a1) The Office of the Chief Medical Examiner shall conduct comprehensive toxicology screening in all child death cases that fall under the jurisdiction of the medical examiner pursuant to G.S.
 130A-383 or G.S.
 130A-384.

-(b) The medical examiner shall complete a certificate of death, stating the name of the disease which in his opinion caused death.
+(b) The medical examiner shall complete a certificate of death, stating the name of the disease that, in the opinion of the medical examiner, caused death.
 If the death was from external causes, the medical examiner shall state on the certificate of death the means of death, and whether, in the medical examiner's opinion, the manner of death was accident, suicide, homicide, execution by the State, or undetermined.
 The medical examiner shall also furnish any information as may be required by the State Registrar of Vital Statistics in order to properly classify the death.

 (e) In cases where death occurred due to an injury received in the course of the decedent's employment, the Chief Medical Examiner shall forward to the Commissioner of Labor a copy of the medical examiner's report of the investigation, including the location of the fatal injury and the name and address of the decedent's employer at the time of the fatal injury.
 The Chief Medical Examiner shall forward this report within 30 days of receipt of the information from the medical examiner.